mythorath/YTTranscribe/README.md

 - Consider using `--backend local` instead

 **"File too large for API"**
-- API has 25MB limit
+- API has 25MB limit, but tool automatically compresses large files
-- Automatically falls back to local processing
+- If compression fails, it automatically falls back to local processing
+- For extremely large files, use `--backend local` directly

 **"API key not found"**
 ```bash